guzzle/guzzle/docs/clients.rst

-The "before", "complete", and "error" event options accept a callable or an array of associative arrays where each associative array contains a "fn" key with a callable value, an optional "priority" key representing the event priority (with a default value is 0), and an optional "once" key that can be set to true so that the event listener will be removed from the request after it is first triggered.
+The "before", "complete", and "error" event options accept a callable or an array of associative arrays where each associative array contains a "fn" key with a callable value, an optional "priority" key representing the event priority (with a default value of 0), and an optional "once" key that can be set to true so that the event listener will be removed from the request after it is first triggered.